 Bottom line

-For those interested in adding diversity to their portfolios and have the risk tolerance for speculating, investing in cryptocurrency can be one way to potentially see gains.
-However, it’s important to note that there are risks with crypto investment, and there are many scams surrounding cryptocurrency.
+Investing in cryptocurrency can be one way to potentially see gains for those interested in adding diversity to their portfolios and have the risk tolerance for speculating.
+However, it’s important to note that there are risks with crypto investment, and many scams surround cryptocurrency.

-Before getting involved, make sure to understand the risks, including the potential for identity theft.
-Take steps to protect your identity and your finances from identity fraud before you start investing in crypto.
-You can check out our identity theft protection guide for more information.
+Before getting involved with cryptocurrencies, understand the risks, including the potential for identity theft.
+Before investing in crypto, take steps to protect your identity and finances from identity fraud.